The beautiful and unusual “Arts and Crafts” styling of our church is the work of the renowned Victorian architect John Pollard Seddon.

 Seddon wrote numerous articles and gave frequent lectures, and was known for his witty style.
 He was elected fellow of the Royal Institute of British Architects (RIBA) on 5 March 1860, and repeatedly elected honorary secretary between 1862 and 1871.
 Two thousand of Seddon’s architectural designs for buildings in England and Wales are archived at the V & A Museum, London.
 The museum also holds a stoneware jardinière designed by Seddon, made at the Fulham pottery in 1877.

 On 12 May 1864 Seddon married Margaret Barber (1836–1910) of Brighouse, Yorkshire, with whom he had three children, Maud, Hugh, and Katherine.
 He died in a nursing home in London on 1 February 1906.
-His funeral was held at St Mary-le-Park church, Battersea (now demolished), which is presumably where he was buried.
+His funeral was held at St Mary-le-Park church, Battersea (now demolished), and he was buried in Old Fulham Cemetery (Fulham Palace Road, London SW6).
+Although Seddon was known for the Gothic style, the cross (now fallen) is Celtic.

 *Building News, 1858